MTayyab10/recommendation_sys/README.md

-## Collaborative Filtering for Intelligent E-commerce Recommendation Systems:
+## A Comparative Study of Collaborative Filtering Approaches for E-commerce Recommendations
-A Comparative Analysis of Memory-Based, Matrix Factorization, Content-Based, and Hybrid Approaches

 ### Overview